martinwake/vale-gov-style/README.md

 ## To do
 * An interface that doesn't need the command line.
 This project is mainly aimed at content people who don't always have access to (or confidence with) command line tools or npm packages.
+* Some kind of automation to keep the rules up to date when the style guide changes

 ## Thanks
 After going round in circles for a long time with various tools I found out about Vale from a talk given by [@sabrinaharris](https://github.com/sabrinaharris) about [this project](https://github.com/sabrinaharris/linting-prototype), which uses Vale to lint technical documentation against a broader set of style rules.